mercmobily/simpledblayer/README.md

 * It allows 1-level joins in queryes and data fetching.
 This means that you can load a record and have all of its "lookup" fields, or all of its 1:n children, pre-loaded.
 * It is written with very simple, Object Oriented code using [simpleDeclare](https://github.com/mercmobily/simpleDeclare)

-## TODO LATER
+## TODO

-Todo when everything is stable and non-structural but dangerous changes can be made:
+Todo when everything is stable and non-structural, non-API-changing changes can be made:

 * searchableHash -> change it to the field type, 'string', 'id', etc.
 * make DB a normal parameter, rather than the constructor's third parameter